MicrosoftDocs/win32/desktop-src/MsCS/cluster-resourcedlldeadlockthreshold.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '0e893410-f5b7-4957-a2cd-5ad95bdc5c48'
+ms.assetid: 0e893410-f5b7-4957-a2cd-5ad95bdc5c48
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["ResourceDllDeadlockThreshold Failover Cluster ,for clusters", "ResourceDllDeadlockThreshold Failover Cluster"]
+- ResourceDllDeadlockThreshold Failover Cluster ,for clusters
+- ResourceDllDeadlockThreshold Failover Cluster
 topic_type:
 - apiref
 api_name:
 - ResourceDllDeadlockThreshold
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # ResourceDllDeadlockThreshold

 \[This property is no longer available for use as of Windows Server 2012.\]

 This property is not supported.

 **Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003:  **

 Specifies the number of deadlock timeouts which must occur within the deadlock timeout period before a deadlocked condition is considered to have occurred.